frederic-nevers/digsocrevision/docs/concepts/22-expression.md

 ---
 The proliferation of digital creative tools and platforms has transformed the landscape of artistic expression.
 Digital art, music, and literature have emerged as new forms of creative expression that leverage the unique affordances of digital media, such as interactivity, generativity, and remixing.
 For example, the rise of [NFTs (non-fungible tokens)](https://www.nytimes.com/2022/03/18/arts/design/nft-art-market.html) has enabled digital artists to create and sell unique digital artworks, while also raising questions about the value, ownership, and authenticity of digital art.
 The expression of identity, culture, and politics through digital art and media has also become a powerful force for social change and activism, as seen in the use of digital art and hashtags in the [#BlackLivesMatter](https://www.nytimes.com/2020/06/23/arts/design/black-lives-matter-art.html) and [#MeToo](https://www.dazeddigital.com/artsandculture/article/43057/1/metoo-art-exhibition-denouncing-sexual-violence-tate-modern-london) movements.

+## Definition

+Expression is the act, process, or instance of representing ideas, emotions, and/or experiences using different modes and media.
+In digital society, expression serves many functions and both brings people together and introduces significant dilemmas.

 ## Mindmap

 ```mermaid